Driving Along Spanish Border From Salamanca to Braganca

 Visit the village of Rio de Onor

-In the afternoon, we continued on the road towards Portugal, entering through Rio de Onor.
+In the afternoon, continue on the road towards Portugal, entering through Rio de Onor.
 With little over 70 residents, this tiny village is split into two by the border between Portugal and Spain.
-Schist cottages line both ends of the river and sheep wander freely through the green fields.
+Schist cottages line both ends of the river, and sheep wander freely through the green fields.
 On the streets and at the cafés, you’ll hear a mix of Portuguese and Spanish, a local dialect known as Rionorês.

 Explore the Montesinho Natural Park